CharlieGreenman/webpack-angular1.5-razroo/README.md

     * watches all js files in the js folder
 * Jade
   * Include infrastructure for Jade
+  * Plumber Included so that errors do not stop watch
 * Sass
   * SMACSS File Infrastructure (Sass modified)
+  * Plumber Included so that errors do not stop watch
 * Autoprefixer
 * Eslint
     * Babel support included

 * Babel
 * Uglify
   * turned off by default